lerafursa/fhirpath/ideas/fhirpath-mental-model.md

 ### Operator Nodes: Parallel Evaluation

-Unlike the dot operator, most operators evaluate their arguments in parallel with the same input/context.
+Operators combine or compare values.
+Unlike the dot `(.)` operator, which passes output step by step, most operators evaluate their arguments in parallel with the same input and context.

 #### Equality Operator